patrickaregan/tech-index/index.md

 Enchanted Rock is a giant granite rock in Central Texas and is a bucket list item if you live in Austin, Texas.
 Check it out on the Texas Parks and Wildlife website: [Enchanted Rock](https://tpwd.texas.gov/state-parks/enchanted-rock).

+## Korean

+Learning the Korean language involves learning the alphabet.
+[ZKorean](https://zkorean.com/hangul/appearance) is a good site showing the aperance and sound of Hangul, the Korean language.

 ### MongoDB